adobe/aio-lib-ims/README.md

 # Adobe I/O Lib Core IMS Library

-The Adobe I/O Lib Core IMS Library helps interacting with the IMS API as well as creating and invalidating tokes.
+The Adobe I/O Lib Core IMS Library helps interacting with the IMS API as well as creating and invalidating tokens.
 To support multiple use cases and environments, there is not a single configuration managed by this library but multiple configurations called _IMS configuration contexts_.
 Each configuration context holds configuration data needed to create tokens.
 See the _Configuration_ section below.